Can You Eat Brie Cheese When Pregnant?

 1. Vitamins

 Brie cheese contains vitamins like vitamin B12, riboflavin, folate, and niacin that are good for your overall health.
-Vitamin A found in Brie can keep the immune system healthy and works well for maintaining shining hair and glowing skin, and vitamin D boosts bone health.
+Vitamin A found in Brie can keep the immune system healthy and works well for maintaining shiny hair and glowing skin, and vitamin D boosts bone health.
 Vitamins also help break down the various carbohydrates, fats, and proteins in the body that can be used as energy for different activities.

 2. Proteins and Fats